Niketkumardheeryan/ML-CaPsule/Battery_Drain_Analysis/README.md

 6. Generate descriptive statistics
 7. Analyze numerical-variable distributions
 8. Identify potential outliers using box plots
-9. Study correlations using a correlation heatmap
-10. Analyze relationships with `Battery_Drop_Per_Hour` using scatter plots
+9. Analyze relationships with `Battery_Drop_Per_Hour` using scatter plots
-11. Compare battery drain across categorical variables using box/count plots
+10. Compare battery drain across categorical variables using box/count plots
-12. Use a pair plot for an overall view of numerical relationships
+11. Use a pair plot for an overall view of numerical relationships
-13. Draw conclusions from the exploratory analysis
+12. Draw conclusions from the exploratory analysis

 ## Data Cleaning